grousewood-games/solforge/docs/faq.md

 The fancy font, `Cinzel`, was created by [Natanael Gama](https://fonts.adobe.com/designers/natanael-gama).

 The orange scroller arrow icons were made by [Programmer16](https://opengameart.org/content/simple-orange-pixel-art-ui).
+The green arrows were made by `AngryMeteor`.

 Square icons generated on [Game-Icons](https://game-icons.net).